 Follow Sara on Twitter @saralread

-The birth stories, which form the backdrop to the story, are inspired by the case notes of a Bristol midwife published in 1737.
+The birth stories, which form the backdrop to the stories, are inspired by the case notes of a Bristol midwife published in 1737.

-The book mixes humour, compassion, and sorrow, and has been scrupulously researched.
+The books mix humour, compassion, and sorrow, and have been scrupulously researched.

 THE MIDWIFE'S TRUTH - to be published Spring 2023